-Your organic gardening program will need to address insect control methods.
+Your organic gardening program needs to address insect control methods.

-is not part of your organic arsenal.
-Chemical insecticides can have long
+is not part of an organic gardener's arsenal.
+Chemical insecticides can have

-term harmful effect on you and the environment.
+long term harmful effect on you, and the environment.

 Fortunately, there is a wide range of organic insect control methods.
-You
+Experiment

 Organic Insect Control can take a number of forms:

-As the term implies, insect repellents "repel" rateher than kill insects.
+As the term implies, insect repellents "repel" rather than kill insects.

 are garlic based.
 Many insects do not like the oil of garlic, and will fly